My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 Are There Additional Fees I Should Know About?

-GoDaddy has a number of additional fees to consider, as well as the initial plan subscription.
-Some of these are avoidable by going to other providers, and some are inevitable, especially if you want to use GoDaddy’s ecommerce capabilities.
+GoDaddy charges a number of additional fees on top of the initial plan subscription.
+Some of these are avoidable by going to other providers, or are waived for the first year of your subscription.
+However, selling fees are unavoidable.

 Domains

 GoDaddy is one of the biggest domain registrars on the web and offers those using its website builder a free domain for a year.
-Afterward, you’ll have to renew it for $12.99 per month (billed annually) if it’s a regular “.com” domain.
-More sought-after domains may have more expensive renewal fees.
+Afterward, you’ll have to renew it.
+Regular “.com” domains are the cheapest, but more sought-after domains will have more expensive renewal fees.

 • Transaction fee: 2.7% +$0.30 on each ecommerce transaction